IBM/logmet-client-njs/README.md

 * A valid Bluemix bearer token belonging to the identified tenant.
 * The Elasticsearch type that has been associated with the data being queried.
 * A query expressed in the Elasticsearch query DSL codified as a nodejs object.
-* A callback function used to process errors as well as the actual data returned by the query.
+* A callback function (optionally) used to process errors as well as the actual data returned by the query.

 In case of error, the callback function will receive the error message in the `error` argument.
 All documents retrieved by the query will be passed to the callback function as an array of objects assigned to the argument `documents`.